10 Savvy Travel Tips to Make Your Next Beach Vacation Perfect

 One of the main reasons for taking a vacation is to relax.
 A gravity-free folding recliner with a built-in sun shade is a much more comfortable option than a regular beach lounger or chaise lounge.

-I'm very fair-skinned and also love to read, so it was great to have the sun shade and be able to adjust the angle during the course of the day as needed.
-I relaxed in complete comfort that afternoon, with a snack on the handy side tray and a refreshing, cold drink in the cup hole.
+I love to read and was able to adjust the angle of the sun shade during the course of the day as the sun's angle changed.
+With a snack on the handy side tray and a refreshing, cold drink in the cup hole, I was able to read, nap and enjoy looking at the ocean in comfort all afternoon.

 Just one caveat: This is sturdy, well built seating, so don't expect it to be lightweight.